 - Cottage cheese

-Extremely restricting your calorie intake for weight loss may not be as beneficial as you think.
+Want a sure-fire way to misery and likely a bit of a binge?
+Try eating practically nothing.
+Extremely restricting your calorie intake for weight loss is not beneficial to your weight-loss, despite what you might have once thought.
 The drastic weight-loss you experience is more likely to be due to losing water and muscle rather than fat.

-It’s clear that very low-calorie diets lead to a large initial drop in total weight loss, especially lean body mass (muscle).6 This is why very low-calorie diets generally aren’t sustainable in the long run, so have a bit of patience with your weight loss.
+It’s clear that very low-calorie diets lead to a large initial drop in total weight loss, especially lean body mass (muscle) as your body will be using everything it can to make energy, including your juicy biceps.6 Very low-calorie diets aren’t sustainable in the long run.
+Have a bit of patience and gradually reduce your calories so you can keep the muscle, and your happiness.

 Vitamin D is responsible for the absorption of various minerals including calcium, magnesium, phosphate and other biological effects important in our body.
-More specifically for building muscles, this is one important vitamin you want to be sure you’re getting plenty of.
+This makes Vitamin D one of the most important vitamins for building muscle and losing fat.
+If your diet is low in Vitamin D, it could be preventing you from reducing fat and building muscle.

-A lack of vitamin D has been associated with lowered muscle repair and increased loss of lean body mass.7 There’s still more research required to investigate further the efficacy of vitamin D supplementation as a powerful stimulator for muscle growth, but the results look promising.
+A lack of vitamin D has been associated with lowered muscle repair and increased loss of lean body mass.7 There’s still more research needed into the efficacy of vitamin D supplementation as a powerful stimulator for muscle growth, but the results look promising.
+So, unless you’re exercising somewhere sunny every day (lucky you!), get some more vitamin D in your system.

 Vitamin D can be found in foods including: